techsenger/patternfx/README.md

 A natural question might arise: why is there no `Model` in the component?
 Firstly, a component is a building block for constructing a user interface, which might not be related to the application's business logic at all.
 Secondly, the `Model` exists independently of the UI and should have no knowledge of the component's existence.

+#### Component Types<a name="templates-component-types"></a>

+Each template in the framework provides base classes and interfaces for creating three types of components, which form a hierarchy of inheritance and composition:

+* **Base Component** — the fundamental implementation of the selected architectural pattern.
+This is the simplest and “purest” component type, providing only minimal functionality: lifecycle management and interaction between the core elements of the pattern.
+Base components do not support parent–child relationships and therefore cannot participate in a tree-like composition.
+They are intended for isolated, self-contained windows or dialogs.

+* **Parent Component** — extends the base component by adding the ability to act as a container for child components.
+This type is responsible for creating children, managing their lifecycle, and composing them.
+It is typically used for composite screens, forming the root of a component tree.

+* **Child Component** — extends the parent component by adding a reference to its parent and full integration into the composition tree.
+This is the most powerful and feature-rich component type, capable of participating in complex scenarios such as being dynamically added to or removed from the hierarchy.
+It is used to implement reusable, nested UI building blocks (for example, toolbars, forms, or widgets).

+This three-level system allows developers to flexibly choose the appropriate level of component complexity depending on its role — from a simple isolated dialog (Base Component) to a complex reusable control embedded into the overall application structure (Child Component).

 #### Component Lifecycle<a name="templates-component-lifecycle"></a>